WordPress/book/Plan/outline.md

 Key People: Owen Winkler, Scott Merrill, Chris Davis, Rich Bowen

-**Chapter 7**

-_On the ways that the GPL continues to shape and effect the WordPress community_ The GPL continues to affect the WordPress community.
-This will look at instances when discussions around the GPL have caused shifts in the community.
-It will look at how the discussion around GPL themes influenced the growing theme marketplace.
-It will look at the distinction between WordPress’s official stance on the GPL and the GPL followed to the letter of the law.

-Key people: Matt Mullenweg, Chris Pearson, Brian Gardner and others (?)

 ### Part 3: WordPress, Inc

 This section will look at the difficulties around supporting open source software and commercialising it.

+**Chapter 7**

+_On building a business on WordPress_

+The focus of this chapter will trace the attempts to make money from WordPress.
+It will look at difficulties of supporting an independent open source project that isn’t intended as a commercial project.
+It will look at WordPress Inc, Hot Nacho, Akismet, WordPress.com, & Automattic.

+Key people: Matt Mullenweg, Jonas Luster, Toni Schneider, Om Malik

 **Chapter 8**

-_On initial attempts to make money to support the growing project_

-The focus of this chapter will be early attempts to make money to support the WordPress project.
-It will explore the difficulties of supporting an independent open source project that isn’t intended as a commercial project.
-It will look at the circumstances around the search engine spam that appeared on WordPress.org.
-It will look at the announcement about WordPress Inc that was made at the 100K party.
+_On WordPress Themes and the GPL_
+This chapter traces the evolution of the WordPress theme market.
+It looks at sponsored themes, the growth of commercial themes, theme licensing, and the GPL.
+It will how the GPL influenced the theme marketplace, and at the distinction between WordPress’s official stance on the GPL and the GPL followed to the letter of the law.

-Key people: Matt Mullenweg, Jonas Luster, Toni Schneider
+Key people: Matt Mullenweg, Chris Pearson, Brian Gardner, Collis Ta'eed, Adii Pienaar

+### Part 4: Building WordPress
+This section will look at the the challenges of building free software in a growing community and on a large scale

 **Chapter 9**

-_On Automattic_
+_On WordPress' User Interface_

- This chapter will look at the setting up of Automattic, early employees and investments that were made in the company.
-It will look at the ethos behind Automattic and how that works alongside the WordPress project.
-It will ask how a company can be commercially viable within an open source context.
-It will look at how WordPress.com and Automattic’s other services have effected WordPress’s growth.
-Key people: Matt Mullenweg, Toni Schneider, Om Malik, Phil Black, Mike Hirschland

-**Chapter 10**
+This chapter looks at how WordPress' user interface has changed over time, and how the design process within WordPress has been refined.
+It looks at four main attempts to address the WordPress admin: Shuttle, Happy Cog, Crazyhorse, and MP6.

+Key people: Jen Mylo, Michael Heilemann, Chris Davis, Joen Asmussen, Matt Miklic

-_On commercial themes_
+_On WordPress_

-This chapter will look at the introduction of the theming system into WordPress and how this changes the user’s experience.
-It will look at the emergence of the commercial theme market.
-It will look at the founding of the major theme shops and the issues that they faced.
-It will look at the relationship, tensions, and synergies between the open source project and commercial businesses.
+This chapter looks at how WordPress's development processes and practices have evolved over time.
+It will look at the major changes to the WordPress software, and how these have impacted and been impacted by trends on the internet and in response to new technologies.
+It will look at the ways that the project has responded to challenges and refined the development process and project structure over time.

-Key people: Brian Gardner, Adii Pienaar, Justin Tadlock, Ian Stewart, Cory Miller, Collis Ta’eed, other ppl running WP Theme Shops

-**Chapter 11**

-_On the wider commercialisation of WordPress and the effects on the community_

-This chapter will look at the growth of the commercial economy around WordPress.
-It will look at how businesses can make money by building their businesses on top of free software.
-As the commercial theme market has become saturated, it will look at how other businesses emerged, how they evolved, and the effect that this had on the community.

-Key people: Cory Miller, Lisa Sabin-Wilson, Ben Metcalfe, Alex King (other WP business folks)

-### Part 4: Ten Years of Code

-(better title needed – want to find a suitable blog post title)

-**Chapter 12**

-_On backwards compatibility and maintaining all that code_

-This chapter will look at the challenges of maintaining ten years of code.
-It will look at how WordPress’ commitment to backwards compatibility has influenced its development, and how WordPress developers today deal with that legacy.
-It will look at how the developers ensure that WordPress users’ site don’t break, while refactoring code and introducing new features.
-Key people: Andrew Nacin, Mark Jaquith, Peter Westwood
+Key people: Andrew Nacin, Mark Jaquith, Ryan Boren, Matt Mullwenweg, Andrew Ozz, Jen Mylo, Peter Westwood

 **Conclusion**
 **End stuff**